platformsh/platformsh-docs/src/development/faq.md

 your environment they will be backed up as well.
 When you create a new staging environment... these will be cloned with the rest of your data.

-##So, why do I get an error with "Read-only file system" when I try to manually modify files on Platform.sh?
-Everything except the mounts you declared as Read/Write will be read-only.
-Read/Write is there for your data, for your uploads, for logs and temporary files.
-Not for your code.
-In order to change code on Platform.sh you have to go through Git.

-This is what gives you all of the benefits of having repeatable deployments, consistent backups, traceability, magic creation of staging/dev environments.

-In Platform.sh you can not just "hack production".
-It is a constraint, but it is a good constraint.

-During the build phase of your application everything is still read/write so you can while deploying do whatever you want (compile stuff or generate anything you need on the storage).
-But once deployed the main file-system will turn read-only.

 ## Do you add custom HTTP headers?

 We add the following custom HTTP headers to give the application information about the connection.